An Incredible 10 Days in Peru Itinerary

 Once you have done some exploring and are all set for the next day, grab some dinner and head back to your hotel to rest up as you will have an early morning the next day when you head out on the lake itself.

 Puno is a beautiful lakeside town with plenty of accommodation options to choose from.
 You can find options in the city center or right on the lake itself.
-Here are some highly rated and valued hotels to check out:
+Here are some highly rated and valued hotels to check out for nights 8 & 9:

 Day 9 – Lake Titicaca

-It is now time to make your way onto Lake Titicaca – you can check out the Things To Do at Lake Titicaca for an in depth review.
-You first will head out on the lake making stops at the Uros Islands, where you will learn from locals all about the history of the lake and how people live on it.
+It is now time to make your way onto Lake Titicaca itself.
+You will hop on the boat and start the ride out further into the lake.
+You first will head out towards the Uros Islands, where you will learn from locals all about the history of the lake and how people live on it.

 Your second stop of the day will be at Taquile Island, where you can wander and enjoy a unique and picturesque town.
 You will also have plenty of time to enjoy the lakes surroundings as you complete your day on Lake Titicaca.